AI Doom-Scrolling: How to Stop Obsessing Over AI News

 Social Media and AI Anxiety: A Toxic Combination

-Social media deserves special attention because its algorithms are specifically designed to maximize engagement — and fear, outrage, and anxiety are among the most engaging emotions.
+Social media deserves special attention because its algorithms are designed to maximize engagement — and content that triggers fear, outrage, and anxiety tends to generate high engagement, which means the algorithm surfaces more of it.
 When it comes to AI content, social media creates several distinct traps:

 The AI Influencer Problem

 A new class of "AI influencers" has emerged — people who build audiences by posting about AI capabilities, often with breathless enthusiasm or dire warnings.
 Many of these influencers have financial incentives (courses to sell, newsletters to promote, followers to gain) that reward extreme positions.
 The nuanced, measured take doesn't go viral.
 The "AI just made your career obsolete" take does.
+Much of what they amplify is AI-fueled misinformation designed to provoke rather than inform.
 Recognizing this incentive structure can help you discount the more extreme content in your feed.

 Comparison Traps

 Social media shows you people who appear to be thriving with AI — building products, automating their work, earning new income streams.
 What you don't see: their failures, their own anxieties, the hours of frustration behind the polished post.
-This creates a toxic comparison where everyone else seems to be riding the wave while you're drowning.
+The underlying need to stay current with every development fuels AI change fatigue that makes doom-scrolling feel like a duty rather than a choice.
+This creates a toxic comparison where everyone else seems to be riding the wave while you're drowning, fueling AI comparison anxiety — eroding your sense of self-worth in the AI era.
 It's not real.
 It's a filtered reality.
 This kind of AI FOMO and fear of falling behind is one of the biggest drivers of compulsive scrolling.
 For more on this dynamic, see our section on the "everyone is ahead of me" feeling in the AI anxiety guide.

 Practical Social Media Boundaries